40 Useful Y-Words To Add To Your Vocabulary

 A 19th-century nickname for someone who talks verbosely, or a journalist who concocts or sensationalizes their stories.
 Also called a yarn-slinger.

 To shuffle along or walk in an awkward manner.

 Coined by Charles Dickens in Hard Times, to yaw-yaw is to talk haughtily or affectedly.

-Supposedly (according to the Oxford English Dictionary) derived from the surname of some notorious American criminal, in early 1900s slang a yegg or yeggman was a burglar or safebreaker.
+Supposedly (according to the Oxford English Dictionary) derived from the surname of some notorious American criminal, a yegg or yeggman was a slang term for a burglar or safebreaker in the early 1900s.

 An old English dialect word for someone who goes fishing, but comes home empty-handed.

 In 18th-century English, if you were yellow-yowling then you were sickly looking.

 The “bowl” you make cupping your hands together is called a gowpen, and the amount you can hold in it—in other words, a double handful—is a yepsen, or a yepsintle.

 A yertdrift is a snow storm accompanied by a very strong wind, which causes the snow to drift.
 The yert– part is probably a corruption of “earth,” referring to the downward fall of snow.